dnzng/vue-element-dialog/README.md

 ## Injected Event

-The plugin will inject an called `close` event into your component passed into the `el-dialog`, so you could call it to close the current dialog and pass values to where you called it.
+The plugin will inject a called `close` event into your component passed to the `el-dialog`.
+You can call it to close the current opened dialog and provide some values as the value of a fullfiled Promise.

-Since the returned value is a promise-based value, you will be able to access the values passed to the `close` event.
+Since the returned value is a promise-based, you will be able to access the values passed to the `close` event.

 ```js
 this.$emit('close', 'Follow and Like')